This article shows you how to integrate ShiftLeft CORE's NG SAST into your AWS CodeBuild workflow to provide automated code analysis.

 Step 1: Create the buildspec file

 In the root of your repository, create a buildspec file, that contains the build commands and related settings that CodeBuild uses to run a build.
 The following is a sample configuration file that you can modify and include:

 corretto8image; if you opt for a different image, please refer to the information in Prerequisites to ensure that your image is compatible with ShiftLeft CORE.

 Sign in to the AWS Console and open CodeBuild.
 If this is the first time, you may be asked to choose an AWS Region where CodeBuild is supported; any option is acceptable.

-Under Project configuration, provide a project name.
-This must be unique, but be consistent in using whatever you choose throughout.
+Under Project configuration, provide a unique project name.

 In Source > Source provider, choose GitHub.
-Indicate its Repository type (in this case, we chose Public repository), and provide the Repository URL.
+Indicate your Repository type (in this case, we chose Public repository), and provide the Repository URL.

-AWS CodeBuild needs access to your GitHub account to display the available repositories.
-You can choose either of the methods (Connect using OAuth or GitHub personal access token).
-CodeBuild will walk you through the authorization process.
+AWS CodeBuild needs access to your GitHub account to display the available repositories; CodeBuild will walk you through the authorization process.

 Under Environment, choose the Managed image option.

 For Operating system, select Ubuntu.